Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Reclassifed Chests as Objects instead of Drops
 - Added Usable and AutoUsable subclasses of Drops to eliminate the flags that were used for these item types
 - Drops is now an abstract base class

+9/10:

+- Fixed a crash when the active item HUD was being destroyed due to a recent change
+- Removed the x, y parameters from the peekDungeon function since they were no longer needed